Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-They provide a way for members of the community to consult with and offer advice to the principal and the school boards.
+School council members work together to support and enhance student learning.
+They provide a way for members of the community to consult with and offer advice to principals and school boards.

 - focus on what is best for all students in the school

 - consider the interests of all school stakeholders

 - develop, maintain and reflect the culture of the school

 - represent the parent voice in the school community

 School councils are legislated under the Education Act and are mandatory for all schools in the public education system, including charter schools.

 Parents play an important role in student success.
 School councils allow parents to participate in decisions that impact student learning.

 Parents actively contribute to the success of the school community by contributing knowledge, perspective and ideas at school council meetings and through other methods established by the school council, including, but not limited to, participating in: